Progetto-ItaCa/Progetto-ItaCa.github.io/pages/name.md

 - <a href="http://tetrapharmakon.github.io" target="_blank">Fosco Loregian</a>
 - Paolo Perrone

-## curators of the present website:
+## the curators of the present website:
 <div id="web"></div>

 - <a href="http://tetrapharmakon.github.io" target="_blank">Fosco Loregian</a>